Is your Property a Maison Principale or a Second Home?

 Deadline and Penalties

 The declaration must be submitted to the French Tax Authority (FTA) before the 1st of July each year.
 In the case of newly constructed properties, the declaration must be submitted within 90 days of completion.
 It’s important to note that while the legislation requires an annual submission of the declaration, it is not mandatory if there have been no changes between the 1st of July and the 30th of June of the following year.
-It’s crucial to adhere to these deadlines, as late or incorrect submissions may result in a penalty of EUR150 per property for French property owners.
+It’s crucial to adhere to these deadlines, as late or incorrect submissions may result in a penalty of EUR150 per property for homeowners in France.

 For French Tax Advice

 Our legal experts specialise in taxation, wealth tax, succession, etc… They have extensive knowledge of the French tax system.
-In the first instance, we recommend familiarising yourself with the process of buying a property and living in France, or contact François and his team at RWK Goodman for more details.
-Finally, our foreign exchange experts can assist with all your currency needs in a fast-moving and super-competitive market.
+In the first instance, we recommend familiarising yourself with the process of buying a property and living in France, or contact François at RWK Goodman for more details.
+Finally, our foreign exchange experts can assist with all your currency needs in a fast-moving and highly-competitive market.